 morning HMS Venomous made its

-troops from Boulogne) and finding it almost impossible to take men off
+first trip to Dunkirk and finding it almost impossible to take men off

 the beaches (there were too few small boats) was ordered to berth

 alongside the North Mole.
-The Zeemanshoop

 Falmouth vis Weymouth and Dartmouth (where Ltz Beusekon was taken round